 LysoView™ dyes are fluorescent stains for imaging lysosome localization and morphology in live cells.
 The dyes accumulate in the low pH environment of the lysosomes, resulting in highly specific lysosomal staining without the need for a wash step.
 LysoView™ 540 and LysoView™ 633 exhibit pH-sensitive fluorescence, further enhancing the specificity of staining.
 The LysoView™ 650 fluorophore is compatible with super-resolution imaging by SIM and STED.

 Also see our unique UV-activatable Light-On LysoView™ 555, which is non-fluorescent until it is reversibly activated by UV light.

-LysoView™650 (70059 and 70059-T) is temporarily unavailable.
+Note: LysoView™650 (70059 and 70059-T) is temporarily unavailable.